bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ---

 > **MVC** (Model-View-Controller) is a pattern in software design commonly used to implement user interfaces, data, and controlling logic.
-It emphasizes a separation between the software’s business logic and display.
+It emphasizes a separation between the software's business logic and display.
 This "separation of concerns" provides for a better division of labor and improved maintenance.
 Some other design patterns are based on MVC, such as MVVM (Model-View-Viewmodel), MVP (Model-View-Presenter), and MVW (Model-View-Whatever).

 The three parts of the MVC software-design pattern can be described as follows: